Origins of the UV/X-ray Relation in Arakelian 120: Reprocessing of the hot Compton component

 It is clear that the disc as assumed in the $H_x=100~R_g$ {\tt{agnsed}} model - where there is optically thick material at $R>23~R_g$ (though most of the response comes from $R\sim H_x=100~R_g=1$~light day) - is too close to the X-ray source for light travel time delays to smooth out the observed fast X-ray fluctuations to a level compatible with the rather smooth ($20$~light day ACF width) UV variability.

-While this model initially looked promising (see also \cite{NMW16} on NGC~3516 where they show that this model can work with sparse sampling of the X-ray and optical lightcurves), this is not a good match to this data in detail.
-Again, the CCF shows explicitly that the predicted correlation on short timescales ($4$~days) is much stronger than seen in the real data.
-Thus while a large scale height X-ray source could match the UVM2 variability amplitude, it predicts too much correlated variability on short ($4$~day) timescales because the typical size scale of the UV producing disc is a few hundred $R_g$ (a few light days).
+While this model initially looked promising (see also \citealt{NMW16} on NGC~3516 where they show that this model can work with sparse sampling of the X-ray and optical lightcurves), this is not a good match to this data in detail, with the rms error with respect to the observations at $7\times10^{-2}$, similar to the $h_x=10$ case.
+Further, the CCF shows explicitly that the predicted correlation on short timescales ($4$~days) is much stronger than seen in the real data.
+Thus while a large scale height X-ray source could match the UVM2 variability amplitude, it predicts too much correlated variability on short ($4$~day) timescales.
+This is consistent with the transfer functions shown for different scale height sources in Kammoun, Papadakis \& Dov\u{c}iak (2019; their Fig.~1), where the UV response peaks below 1~ld for NGC~5548, which translates to a few light days in the higher mass, higher mass accretion rate of Akn~120.

-The clear result of this modelling is that most of the UV variability can not arise from reprocessing of the hard X-rays on the accretion disc.
+The clear result of this modelling is that most of the UV variability can not arise from reprocessing of the hard X-rays on the accretion disc as this predicts too much fast variability on timescales of a few days when matched to the detailed shape of the UV lightcurve rather than just the mean lags.